 Your child may also have had a pyloroplasty.
 This is a procedure that widened the opening between the stomach and small intestine.
 The doctor may have also placed a g-tube (gastrostomy tube) in the child's belly for feeding.

 What to Expect at Home

 Most children can go back to school or daycare as soon as they feel well enough.

-- Your child should avoid heavy lifting or strenuous activity, such as gym class and very active play, for 3 weeks.
+- Your child should avoid heavy lifting or strenuous activity, such as gym class and very active play, for 3 to 4 weeks.